Logo by Danthree Studio - CGI Studio

 6. QA & series suitability: Test under three HDRIs (studio/interior/outdoor) with focus on metal specular, glass refraction and fabric sheen.
 For the material structure see Material & surface visualization.

-Quality checklist for good HDRIs
+Quality Checklist for Good HDRIs

-• EV span ≥ 18 stops (sun/lights not cut off).
+• EV range ≥ 18 stops (sun/lights not clipped).

 IBL in Web & AR